 Improving and maintaining your flexibility to minimize running injuries is something that innately makes sense.
-However, it should be noted that in the best available scientific studies, stretching has not be associated with a statistically significant decrease in the risk of lower extremity injuries.
+However, it should be noted that in the best available scientific studies, stretching has not been associated with a statistically significant decrease in the risk of lower extremity injuries.
 This doesn’t mean that stretching is useless, but rather it is not the only factor in injury prevention.

 Prior to and after a run, stretching is recommended for about 10-15 minutes and should include all joints and extremities.
 This should include your hip flexors, hip adductors, hip abductors, hamstrings, iliotibial (IT) band, quadriceps, and calf muscles.
-In elite runners, there is usually increased flexibility in the hips and shoulder, so these areas a good place to focus as well.
-In addition, if there are distinctly sore or tight muscles, these should be targeted to help with rehabilitation, as well as the prevention or recurrent of injuries to these muscles.
+In elite runners, there is usually increased flexibility in the hips and shoulders, so these areas a good place to focus as well.
+In addition, if there are distinctly sore or tight muscles, these should be targeted to help with rehabilitation, as well as the prevention of recurrent injuries to these muscles.

-3. Would you recommend more dynamic warmup exercises as opposed to static stretches prior to a run?
+3. Would you recommend more dynamic warm up exercises as opposed to static stretches prior to a run?